openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

 ## Supported Things

-Any weather station that sends weather measurement updates to the wunderground.com update URLs is supported.
+Any device that sends weather measurement updates to the wunderground.com update URLs is supported.
-It is easiest to use with stations that have a configurable target address, but can be made to work with any internet-connected weather station, that gets its dns server via DHCP or where the DNS server can be set.
+It is easiest to use with devices that have a configurable target address, but can be made to work with any internet-connected device, that gets its dns server via DHCP or where the DNS server can be set.

 ## Discovery